 3. You are Able to Analyze the Situation in the Midst of an Argument

 Everyone gets into arguments or fights at some point.
-If you are emotionally intelligent, you won’t let your emotions get the best of you under such situations.
+If you are emotionally intelligent, you won’t let your emotions get the best of you in such situations.

-Once you analyze it, you then calmly try to de-escalate the argument and be more open and understanding towards the other person.
+Once you analyze it, you then calmly try to de-escalate the argument and be more open and understanding toward the other person.

 4. You are Quick to Recognize Your Mistake and Apologize

 You don’t let your ego get in the way of your rationality.

 You immediately recognize where you did wrong and you are quick to genuinely apologize for your share of mistakes.

 5. You are Empathic and Care for People a Lot

 Empathy, the ability to understand and share feelings with others is one of the major signs of emotional intelligence.

 If someone shares with you their struggles, you feel for them and you have the urge to try to help them according to your own capabilities.

 When you see news of some tragedy or disaster, it upsets you, and your keep reflecting on it for the rest of the day.